OneFolderApp/OneFolder/README.md

 <img alt="Allusion" src="./screenshot.jpg"/>

 Fork of [Allusion](https://github.com/allusion-app/Allusion/) with:
 - Video support.
 - Implied tag relationships.
   - Automatic inheritance of implied tags.
   - Fully compatible with advanced search.
-    -Quality-of-life improvements.
+- Quality-of-life improvements.
-        - Improved thumbnail updates when files change.
+  -Improved thumbnail updates when files change.
   - more.

-Thanks to the developers and the community for your hard work! <3
+Thanks to the developers and the community for your hard work! ❤️

 ---